graalvm/graalvm-jdk-downloader/README.md

   bash <(curl -sL https://get.graalvm.org/native-image) [opts] [graalvm-ce-java17-22.2.0]

 Options:
-  -c | --components   Comma-separated list of GraalVM components (e.g.,
+  -c | --components   Comma-separated list of GraalVM components (for example,
-                      '-c python,nodejs')
+                      '-c python,nodejs').
   -d | --debug        Enable debug mode.
   -h | --help         Show this help text.
   --no-progress       Disable progress printing.
-  --to                Existing path to where artifacts will be downloaded (e.g.,
+  --to                Existing path to where artifacts will be downloaded (for example,
                       '--to "$HOME"'; current directory is the default).

 Visit https://github.com/graalvm/get.graalvm.org for more information.